sfatty47/Afro-BintaBot/README.md

 6. **Set the main file path**: `streamlit_app.py`
 7. **Click "Deploy"**

-Your BintaBot will be live in minutes! 🎉
+Your BintaBot will be live in minutes! 🌍

+**Note**: The cloud version focuses on text-based cultural exchange.
+Voice features are available in the local version.

-### Local Development
+### Local Development (Full Features)

 1. **Clone and setup environment:**
 ```bash